Blake Horstmann Shares Text Messages From Caelynn Miller-Keyes After Shady ‘Bachelor In Paradise’ Portrayal

 Now, Blake is pulling out receipts as proof of how things went down—and it is savage.

 As Bachelor in Paradise aired on Monday night, Horstmann took to his Instagram Story to post a series of alleged texts between him and Caelynn in which it is implied that she came to his hotel room at Stagecoach interested in “just sex,” according to the screenshots.
-Other messages show that it was Caelynn who did not want their Bachelor In Paradise co-stars to know about their evening together, not the other way around.
+Other messages show that it was Caelynn who did not want their Bachelor in Paradise co-stars to know about their evening together, not the other way around.

 According to E!
 News, Blake Horstmann shared the salacious texts that he and Caelynn exchanged by prefacing that while he knows he will get “backlash” for the move, he feels he was “backed into a corner.”
 After watching his image get dragged through the mud on Bachelor in Paradise, Blake now wants to clear his name.

-While he admitted that he has made mistakes and hurt several women in his post-Bachelorette life, contrary to Caelynn’s statements about their alleged relationship, Blake shared:
+While he admitted that he has made mistakes and hurt several women in his post-Bachelorette life, Blake took to social media to challenge Caelynn’s statements about their alleged relationship.

 “I NEVER ‘sweet talked’ her at Stagecoach.
 Caelynn and I were NEVER in a relationship.
 I NEVER ghosted Caelynn, I NEVER called her a mistake and I absolutely NEVER EVER EVER silenced Caelynn.”

-In the screenshots, it appears that Blake and Caelynn are making plans to hook up and that he tells her, “We can cuddle but no sex lol.”
-Caelynn’s alleged reply is, “If I come over it’s strictly for sex.
+In the screenshots, it appeared that Blake and Caelynn were making plans to hook up, and that he told her, “We can cuddle but no sex lol.”
+Caelynn allegedly replied, “If I come over it’s strictly for sex.
 Nothing more nothing less.”

-Later in the text thread, Caelynn and Blake discuss an unspecified situation that has them both extremely worried.
-It seems as though they are both afraid of people finding out about their hookup, and at one point, Blake admits he is considering quitting this season of Bachelor in Paradise over it.
+Later in the text thread, Caelynn and Blake discussed an unspecified situation that had them both extremely worried.
+It seemed as though they were both afraid of people finding out about their hookup, and at one point, Blake admitted he was considering quitting this season of Bachelor in Paradise over it.

-“Dude I’m shaking,” Caelynn allegedly adds.
+“Dude I’m shaking,” Caelynn allegedly added.
 “We’ve been so careful.”

 Later she wrote, “If we play it off as not being a big deal then it’s not.
 Everybody hooks up in this world.”